Takeaways from a busy and significant day in the Donald Trump criminal cases – KION546

 Meadows’ attorney George Terwilliger walked his client through many of the actions he took after the 2020 election that were laid out in the indictment, such as meetings with state legislators in the Oval Office.

-“It would have been in my official capacity as chief of staff,” Meadows said of a November 2020 Oval Office meeting with Michigan lawmakers that was cited in the indictment.
+“It would have been in my official capacity as chief of staff,” Meadows, dressed in a blue suit with a light blue tie, said of a November 2020 Oval Office meeting with Michigan lawmakers that was cited in the indictment.

 Meadows also denied one of the allegations in the indictment, saying he “did not ask” Trump White House aide John McEntee to write a memo about how to disrupt the certification of the election on January 6, 2021.